 Behavior or communication indicating loss of contact with reality

 Recent loss or break-up

 Exaggerated emotional response that is inappropriate to the situation

-If it becomes evident (through observed behavior and/or by report(s) from faculty, staff, or students) that there are concerns about a student, the Assistant Dean of Students may conduct a Health Assessment or recommend an administrative withdrawal until further steps can be determined.
+If it becomes evident (through observed behavior and/or by report(s) from faculty, staff, or students) that there are concerns about a student, the Assistant Dean of Students may conduct a Wellness Assessment or recommend an administrative withdrawal until further steps can be determined.

 The Assistant Dean of Students will: